Kotlin/kotlinx.coroutines/docs/flow.md

 [main @coroutine#1] Collected 3
 -->

-Another observation here is that [flowOn] operator had changed the default sequential nature of the flow.
+Another thing to observe here is that the [flowOn] operator has changed the default sequential nature of the flow.
-Now collection happens in one coroutine ("coroutine#1") and emission happens in another coroutine ("coroutine#2") that is running in another thread concurrently with collecting coroutine.
+Now collection happens in one coroutine ("coroutine#1") and emission happens in another coroutine ("coroutine#2") that is running in another thread concurrently with the collecting coroutine.
 The [flowOn] operator creates another coroutine for an upstream flow when it has to change the [CoroutineDispatcher] in its context.

 ### Buffering

-Running different parts of a flow in different coroutines can be helpful from the standpoint of overall time it takes to collect the flow, especially when long-running asynchronous operations are involved.
-For example, consider a case when emission by `foo()` flow is slow, taking 100 ms to produce an element; and collector is also slow, taking 300 ms to process an element.
-Let us see how long does it take to collect such a flow with three numbers:
+Running different parts of a flow in different coroutines can be helpful from the standpoint of the overall time it takes to collect the flow, especially when long-running asynchronous operations are involved.
+For example, consider a case when the emission by `foo()` flow is slow, taking 100 ms to produce an element; and collector is also slow, taking 300 ms to process an element.
+Let's see how long it takes to collect such a flow with three numbers:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">